alrawas/alrawasabedcom-sveltekit-blog/src/lib/posts/how-to-tweepy-tweet.md

 - You should have **Python** and **Pip** installed locally.

 ## Twitter API
-We will be using [Twitter API](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api).
+We will be using the [Twitter API](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api).
 Feel free to read it.
-However, this blog post covers what is needed for tha task straight to the point.
+However, this blog post covers what is needed for the task straight to the point.

 ## Credentials Needed ( for our case )
 In order to tweet programmatically using tweepy, we need to provide it with 4 credentials.
 These credentials are used to tell the Twitter API: